Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Grand Developmental Vision Institute provides Advanced Sports Vision Training for patients from Winnipeg, Selkirk, Portage La Prairie, Brandon, and throughout Manitoba.
+Contact today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from Winnipeg, Selkirk, Portage La Prairie, and Brandon, Manitoba and surrounding communities.